Successful apps are ones that are able to capitalize on things that we all innately desire or can’t stop doing.

 To get someone to break with their routine, the pot of gold at the end of the rainbow needs to be so massive people will jump through all the hoops to get there, no matter what.
 In the bull market, the case for why someone would do this is clear, but in the depths of the bear market, crypto tends to default to ‘factory settings’ in the form of gambling or circular reasoning feedback loops of gamified rewards.

 To achieve a large amount of adoption, a speculative layer on its own is not enough to propel an app to global status, you end up with a worse version of an offshore casino.
 The magic happens when you take a familiar habit and weave a speculative experience into something that people are already doing:

 – Billions of people already watch sports, sports betting & fantasy leagues introduce a win/loss dynamic which raises the stakes

 – Billions of people already walk around their city, Pokémon Go introduced the ability to catch rare Pokémon on the path people already walk daily

-– Billions of people already play Counter-Strike, weapons cases and loot boxes give the ability to earn thousands of dollars by getting a rare item while playing CS
+– Billions of people already play video games like Counter-Strike, weapons cases and loot boxes give the ability to earn thousands of dollars by getting a rare item while playing CS

 – Billions of people take photos with their phones, Instagram gave them a place to upload their camera roll to show their friends